 Get Rid of the Dog Hair

-If your dog sheds often, you know that stray strands and dander are among the biggest house-cleaning challenges.
+If your dog sheds often, you likely know that stray strands and dander are among the biggest house-cleaning challenges.
 You’ll want to go over every corner and surface of your house with a pet hair vacuum.

 Clean and Discard Old Toys

 Decluttering is a crucial part of any cleaning.
 Along with organizing your closet, take a look at your dog’s toy basket.
-If the toys are dirty, give them a good clean with soap and water (fabric toys can go in the laundry) but toss out any broken or potentially dangerous ones.
+If the toys are dirty, give them a good clean with soap and water.
+Be sure to toss out any broken or potentially dangerous ones.
+Once you’re finished cleaning them, don’t forget to have fun replacing any toys you discarded.

 Wash Bedding, Blankets, and Collars